Spike detection from inaccurate samplings: Support detection from noisy Fourier/moment samples

-\begin{rem} Furthermore, a solution $\hat \Delta$ to BLASSO can be efficiently computed using a companion SDP program.
-We refer the reader to Section \ref{sec:NumericalExperiments} for further details. \end{rem} \ni This result provides a quantitative estimate of the location of spikes in terms of the output amplitudes or the input amplitude. \begin{rem} Observe that our procedure do not suppose any knowledge on the total number of spikes.
+\end{itemize} \end{cor} \ni This result provides a quantitative estimate of the location of spikes in terms of the output amplitudes or the input amplitudes. \begin{rem} Observe that our procedure do not suppose any knowledge on the total number of spikes.
 This property is of great importance in actual practice.
 Only the minimal distance between any pair of atoms is relevant to BLASSO. \end{rem}

 \begin{rem} The constant $2.5$ in the minimal separation assumption \eqref{eq:minimalseparationhypothesis} is not optimal.
 However, it can be lowered to $2$ using the result \cite{candes2012towards} but the constants in Corollary \ref{cor:Fourier} seems too large in this case.
 For instance, the constant $218$ in \eqref{eq:Fourierpoidsmin} would be greater than $10^{3}$.
 So, we choose to keep $2.5$ in \eqref{eq:minimalseparationhypothesis} so as to get not too large constants. \end{rem}